Elder Law: Guardianship & Conservatorship

 - Safeguarding property and assets from loss, whenever possible

-- Obtaining court approval prior to any sale of major assets
+- Obtaining court approval prior to any sale or disposal of major assets

 - Reporting to the court the estate’s status on a regular basis

-The guardianship and conservatorship attorneys at the Smith & Haskell Law Firm represent individuals involved in guardianship and conservatorship disputes.
+Our Guardianship and Conservatorship attorney at the Smith & Haskell Law Firm can potentially represent individuals involved in guardianship and conservatorship disputes through Mediation.
 The appointment of a guardian or conservator revokes or limits the life decision of the protected person and disputes can arise with the protected or a family member.
 Disputes may arise in the guardian’s decisions regarding medical care and treatment, visitation and placement.
 In conservatorship cases, disputes often relate to questions about the use of the protected person’s finances both before and after the conservator’s appointment.
-If you have a guardianship or conservatorship dispute, our experienced attorneys will assist you in resolving the situation.

-Choose a South Carolina Guardianship and Conservator Attorney
+Choose an experienced South Carolina Guardianship and Conservatorship Attorney

 Guardianship and conservatorship are complex and complicated areas of law and require a knowledgeable and experienced elder law and probate attorney to assist you with the proceedings with the probate court.
 The guardianship attorneys at the Smith & Haskell Law Firm can help, don’t wait and act now.
 Our attorneys will:

-- Explain the legal process of obtaining a guardianship or conservatorship.
+- Explain the legal process of obtaining guardianship or conservatorship.